xymaxim/ytpb/docs/package/usage.rst

 The information about audio and video streams are described by :class:`ytpb.types.AudioStream` and :class:`ytpb.types.VideoStream` types, respectively.
-These types are basically aliases to :class:`ytpb.mpd.AudioRepresentationInfo` and :class:`ytpb.mpd.VideoRepresentationInfo`, which in turn are referenced to MPEG-DASH `representations
+These types are basically aliases to :class:`ytpb.representations.AudioRepresentationInfo` and :class:`ytpb.representations.VideoRepresentationInfo`, which in turn are referenced to MPEG-DASH `representations
 <https://dashif-documents.azurewebsites.net/Guidelines-TimingModel/master/Guidelines-TimingModel.html#representation-timing>`__.